apache/druid/docs/operations/upgrade-prep.md

 **The coordinator and overlord services will fail if you do not execute this change prior to the upgrade**

-A new column, `last_used`, is needed in the segments table to support new segment killing functionality.
+A new column, `used_flag_last_updated`, is needed in the segments table to support new segment killing functionality.
 You can manually alter the table, or you can use a pre-written tool to perform the update.